 - On the Tools menu, point to Enterprise Options, and then click Open Enterprise Resource Pool.

-Note If you did not enter information in the required fields, or if you entered some fields incorrectly, you will be prompted to verify this information, and then to click Save again.
+- If you have not filled in all required fields for the resource, or if you have entered some fields incorrectly, you will be prompted to complete this information after you click Save.

-Add multiple resources to the enterprise resource pool by using the Project Guide
+Add resources to the enterprise resource pool using the Import Resources Wizard

 - On the Tools menu, point to Enterprise Options, and then click Import Resources to Enterprise.

-- Follow the instructions in the Project Guide to add resources to the enterprise resource pool.
+- Follow the instructions in the wizard to select a file that contains the resources you want to import.

-- As you use the Project Guide, you can enter information into any required enterprise fields that have not yet been completed.
+- As you use the wizard, you can fill in any required enterprise fields that have not yet been completed.

-- If you customized fields within your project to help you define resource attributes, you can map these fields to enterprise custom fields on the Map custom fields page of the Project Guide.
+- If you customized fields to help you define resource attributes, you can map these fields to enterprise custom fields on the Map resource fields page of the wizard.

-- You can select a Project plan from an earlier version of Project to add resources.
-This is useful if you are upgrading from Microsoft Project 2002 or Microsoft Office Project 2003.
+- You can select a resource pool file or a project plan from an earlier version of Project to add resources.
+This is useful if you are upgrading from Microsoft Project 2000 or Microsoft Project 2002.